aowens-21/basic-learning/README.md

 boolean functions with (almost) pure python

 ## One Neuron
-The one neuron learning example just uses repeatedly pushes input and expected output into one neuron and computes gradients using [backpropogation](https://en.wikipedia.org/wiki/Backpropagation) which it then uses to find the correct weights for the inputs.
+The one neuron learning example just repeatedly pushes input and expected output into one neuron and computes gradients using [backpropogation](https://en.wikipedia.org/wiki/Backpropagation) which it then uses to find the correct weights for the inputs.
 Doing this, it can learn boolean AND and OR.